healthscience/rfcs/README.md

 [When you need to follow this process]: #when-you-need-to-follow-this-process

-You need to follow this process if you intend to make "substantial" changes to Rust, Cargo, Crates.io, or the RFC process itself.
-What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following.
+You need to follow this process if you intend to make "substantial" changes to healthscience protocol or any of its sub-projects, PtoP Network, DML, ResolutionHealth or Simulations, or the RFC process itself.
+What constitutes a
+"substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following.

-  - Any semantic or syntactic change to the language that is not a bugfix.
-  - Removing language features, including those that are feature-gated.
+  - Changes to architecture or components of the network.
+  - Changes to any of the sub-projects core thinking or technical implementation.
   - Changes to the interface between the compiler and libraries, including lang items and intrinsics.
-  - Additions to `std`.
+  - Additions to network.

 Some changes do not require an RFC:

-  - Rephrasing, reorganizing, refactoring, or otherwise "changing shape does not change meaning".
-  - Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.)
-  - Additions only likely to be _noticed by_ other developers-of-rust, invisible to users-of-rust.
+  - .
+  - .
+  - .

 If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.